koush/docs.scrypted.app/scrypted-nvr/troubleshooting.md

 ### Verify GPU

 Improperly configured systems may not be able to access the GPU when performing object detection.
 The official install scripts will typically set up the system correctly.
+* GPU usage for decoding can be verified by installing the `Diagnostics Plugin` and running `System Validation`.
-The GPU availability can be verified by checking the `OpenVINO` or `ONNX` plugins.
+* GPU usage for detection can be verified by checking the `OpenVINO` or `ONNX` plugins.

 ### Camera Activity